BenjaminKyamanywa/playground/ground_000/Article boiler plate template.md

 -
 -

-### Uncovering our JS
+### Uncovering our Javascript

 ___

-We'll uncover in depth our Javascript with utilisation of our functions.
+We'll uncover in depth our script and the functions we utilize in our project.

 ```JS